AT Protocol

-The AT Protocol (Authenticated Transfer Protocol, pronounced "at protocol", commonly shortened to ATProto or "ATP") is a protocol and open standard for distributed social networking services.
-It is under development by Bluesky Social PBC, a public benefit corporation originally created as an independent research group within Twitter, Inc. to investigate the possibility of decentralizing the service.
+The AT Protocol (Authenticated Transfer Protocol, pronounced "at protocol", commonly shortened to ATproto or "ATP") is a protocol and set of open standards for decentralized publishing and distribution of self-authenticating data within the social web.
+It serves as the technical foundation of the Bluesky social network, originally developed as a reference implementation for the protocol, as well as an ecosystem of interoperable social applications and services collectively referred to as the ATmosphere.

-The AT Protocol aims to address perceived issues with other decentralized protocols, such as user experience, platform interoperability, discoverability, network scalability, and portability of user data and social graphs.
-It employs a modular microservice architecture and a federated, server-agnostic user identity to enable movement between protocol services, with the goal of providing an integrated online experience.
-Platforms can access and serve any user content within the network by fetching content formatted as predefined data schemas from federated network-wide data streams.
+The AT Protocol aims to address perceived issues with earlier decentralized social networking protocols such as ActivityPub and Nostr; these include user experience, semantic interoperability, discoverability, network scalability, and portability of user data and social graphs.
+It employs a modular microservice architecture and a federated, server-agnostic user identity to enable seamless movement between network services, with the goal of providing an integrated online experience without dependence on any single privileged entity.

-The AT Protocol powers the Bluesky social network, which was created as a proof of concept for the protocol, and is the main service in an ecosystem of platforms and services built on the AT Protocol referred to as the ATmosphere.
-As of 2024, Bluesky Social has pledged to transfer the protocol's development to a standards body such as the Internet Engineering Task Force (IETF) in the near future, with Internet Drafts for an overview of the protocol's general architecture, user repositories and data synchronization protocol being submitted in September 2025.
+As of January 2026, the protocol's general architecture, user repository, and data synchronization specifications are in the process of standardization within the Internet Engineering Task Force (IETF).
+Further specifications—including data schemas, identity systems, OAuth implementation, and private/limited visibility data—are under development by Bluesky Social PBC.
+The company has said it may seek to standardize additional specifications through the IETF in the future, depending on the outcome of current efforts.

 Design

 The AT Protocol is designed to facilitate the creation of federated identities, so that users can retain, manage, and customize one online identity across multiple platforms and services.
+Independent hosts and other network participants can access and serve any user content within the network by fetching content formatted as predefined data schemas from federated network-wide data streams.
 Bluesky Social describes the protocol as being "modeled after the open web".

 Compared to other protocols for social networking such as ActivityPub, where implementations are typically designed as a monolithic server that hosts both user data and the application, it splits up these elements into smaller microservices, which can be used as needed.

-AT Protocol clients and services interoperate through an HTTP API called XRPC that primarily uses JSON for data serialization.
+AT Protocol clients and services interoperate through an HTTP API called XRPC (Cross-organizational Remote Procedure Calls) that uses JSON for sending and receiving associated data.
 Additionally, all data within the protocol that must be authenticated, referenced, or stored is encoded in CBOR.